 The entire gastrointestinal tract, including the small intestine, normally contains bacteria.
 The number of bacteria is greatest in the colon (at least 1,000,000,000 bacteria per milliliter (ml) of fluid) and much lower in the small intestine (less than 10,000 bacteria per ml of fluid).
 The types of bacteria within the small intestine should differ to the types of bacteria within the colon.
 Small intestinal bacterial overgrowth (SIBO) is also known as small bowel bacterial overgrowth (SBBO).

 The gastrointestinal tract is a continuous muscular tube through which digesting food is transported on its way to the colon.
 The coordinated activity of the muscles of the stomach and small intestine propels the food from the stomach, through the small intestine, and into the colon.
 Even when there is no food in the small intestine, muscular activity sweeps through the small intestine from the stomach to the colon.
 The muscular activity that sweeps through the small intestine is important for the digestion of food, but it also is important because it sweeps bacteria out of the small intestine and thereby limits the numbers of bacteria in the small intestine.
 Anything that interferes with the progression of normal muscular activity through the small intestine can result in SIBO.
+We now know that in many cases SIBO is as a result of acute gastroenteritis or food poisoning but equally it can also be caused post surgery (blind loop or ileocecal valve removal), use of PPI’s or alongside celiac disease or IBD.
 Simply stated, any condition that interferes with muscular activity in the small intestine allows the bacteria to stay longer and multiply in the small intestine.
 The lack of muscular activity also may allow bacteria to spread backwards from the colon and into the small intestine.